top of page

 Pit stops will not contain toilets, so if you need to go out on the course, be prepared.

-The firm advice is always to ensure you are ‘self-contained’ with toilet roll and with anti-bacterial handwash gel for the trail.
+The firm advice is always to ensure you are ‘self-contained’ with toilet roll and with anti-bacterial handwash gel for the cycle.

 ITINERARY